Valid uncertainty quantification about the model in a linear regression setting: General optimality results

 \begin{thm} Let $\{A_j: j \in J\}$ be a collection of assertions, where $A_j = A_{j1} \cup A_{j2}$ partitions as a union of disjoint simple assertions.
 Let $\S_j$ be the optimal predictive random set for $A_j$, $j \in J$.
 Then, for any predictive random set $\T$, there exists an $\S$, whose focal elements are intersections of the focal elements of the $\S_j$s, such that $\S$ is at least as efficient as $\T$ with respect to $\{A_j: j \in J\}$. \end{thm}

 \begin{proof} See Appendix~\ref{proof:new.intersection}. \end{proof}

-As in the previous section, this result simplifies the search for an optimal predictive random set but does not completely resolve the problem.
-More on optimality for the multiple-assertion case is given in Section~\ref{SS:towards}, and some specific details are given for the variable selection application in Section~\ref{S:optimal.reg}.
+As in the previous section, this result simplifies the search for an optimal predictive random set but does not completely resolve the problem, since it does not determine the particular shape of the focal elements.
+Therefore, we need to push further.